CLSherrod/clsherrod.github.io/_posts/2008-11-10-six-horrible-financial-products-you-should-avoid.md

 date: 2008-11-10
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - prosperity
-permalink: "/six-horrible-financial-products-you-should-avoid/"
+permalink: /six-horrible-financial-products-you-should-avoid/
 ---
 When I read this article I thought it was a joke...a 401K Debit Card.
 But they really exist.